psu13/mutable-hakyll/draft/quantum.md

 A \psi = \alpha \psi
 $$

-where $\alpha$ is (say) a complex number.
-What this means, in some sense, is that the operator transforms the original vector to itself, only its length, or magnitude changes.
+where $\alpha$ is just a scalar.
+What this means, in some sense, is that the operator transforms the original vector to itself.
+The only thing that changes is its length, or magnitude.

 Vectors with this property are called _eigenvectors_, and the constants are called _eigenvalues_.
 Both words are derived from the German word "eigen" meaning "proper" or "characteristic", but that doesn't really matter.
-This is the terminology that stuck.
+This just one of those weird words that stuck around by habit.

-Eigenvectors and values come up in all kinds of contexts.
-They are important because they provide a way to characterize complicated transformations in a simpler way, since if you have all the eigenvectors you could in principle switch to working in a basis where the transformation is a diagonal matrix, which is a usually simpler representation.
+Eigenvectors and eigenvalues come up in all kinds of contexts.
+They are important because they provide a way to characterize complicated transformations in a simpler way.
+If you have all the eigenvectors you can in principle switch to working in a basis where the transformation is a diagonal matrix, which is a usually simpler representation.
 The applications of this idea come up all over, from image processing to Google PageRank, to quantum mechanics.

-Anyway, the reason we wanted to have the operators that represent observables be self-adjoint above is that self-adjoint operators have two nice properties related to eigen-things.
+The reason we wanted to have the operators that represent observables be self-adjoint above is that self-adjoint operators have two nice properties related to eigen-things.

 1. All the eigenvalues of a self-adjoint operator are real-valued (even though our state space is over the complex numbers).